Find Affordable College Courses

 Irving, TX

-University of Dallas did quite well in this year’s ranking of the best places for liberal arts / sciences and humanities students to get a master’s degree.
-It came in at #9 on the list.
-Located in the large city of Irving, UD is a private not-for-profit school with a small student population.
+University of Dallas landed the #9 spot in the 2023 rankings for the best value master’s degree liberal arts / sciences and humanities programs.
+Located in the large city of Irving, UD is a private not-for-profit college with a small student population.

 UD graduate students pay an average of $33,750 in tuition and fees each year.